-England in the wake of the Norman Conquest of 1066.
+The distinguished surname Jenoure was first brought to England in the wake of the Norman Conquest of 1066.
 The name is derived from the Old French "engigneor" or "enginior," meaning "engineer, maker of military machines."
 During the 12th century, the term "ingeniator" was used to refer to men who worked as both master-mason and architect.
-CITATION[CLOSE]

 Early Origins of the Jenoure family

-Yorkshire during the 12th century.
+The surname Jenoure was first found in Yorkshire during the 12th century.
 The first recorded bearer of the name was Ailnoth Ingeniator, a military architect who served as surveyor of royal buildings in 1157.
 He supervised building operations at Windsor between 1166 and 1173, repaired Westminster Abbey after a fire, and headed the destruction of Framlingham and Walton Castles.
-CITATION[CLOSE]

 Early History of the Jenoure family